PARTNER MATERNITY ISSUES

 - Clare Murray advised a law firm partner who was subjected to sex discrimination by selection for involuntary retirement following her second period of maternity leave; and assisted the partner to remain within the firm on an improved negotiated basis.

 - Clare Murray advised a female equity partner who was working from home two days per week for childcare purposes on her potential sex discrimination claim, including on her negotiated resolution.

-- Bettina Bender advised a senior female lawyer in private practice in relation to potential sex discrimination claims relating to her maternity leave.
+- We advised a senior female lawyer in private practice in relation to potential sex discrimination claims relating to her maternity leave.

-- Clare Murray and Esther Martin advised a senior female partner in a law firm in respect of potential sex discrimination claims following her third period of maternity leave; including in respect of her negotiated exit.
+- Clare Murray advised a senior female partner in a law firm in respect of potential sex discrimination claims following her third period of maternity leave; including in respect of her negotiated exit.